Advise Me

 Are antibiotics safe for me and my unborn baby?

-Antibiotics are commonly prescribed for infections during pregnancy, but the specific type of medication should be chosen carefully.
+Antibiotics are commonly prescribed to treat infections during pregnancy, but the specific type of medication should be chosen carefully.

 The U.S. Food and Drug Administration’s list of pharmaceutical pregnancy categories help doctors (and you) know the prenatal safety of medications.

-• Common antibiotics reported to be used in pregnancy include cephalosporins like cephalexin, penicillin like amoxicillin and certain erythromycins, azithromycin and clindamycin (Cleocin).
+• Common antibiotics reported to be used in pregnancy include cephalosporins like cephalexin, penicillin, including amoxicillin and certain erythromycins, azithromycin and clindamycin (Cleocin).

 • Other antibiotics, such as Bactrim, tetracycline and sulfonamides, are believed to pose risks during pregnancy and should generally be avoided.